SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

+---
+title: Simplify adding web parts with preconfigured entries ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Simplify adding web parts with preconfigured entries

 More complex SharePoint Framework client-side web parts will likely have many properties that the user must configure.
 You can help users by adding preconfigured property entries for specific scenarios.
 A preconfigured entry will initialize the web part with preset values.
 In this article you will learn how you to use preconfigured entries in a SharePoint Framework client-side web part to provide users with preconfigured versions of your web part.

-> **Note:** Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment).
+> **Note:** Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment.md).

 ## What are web part preconfigured entries